pangpucsp/curso-js-introdutorio/fundamentos4_js.md

 This is not always the case, JavaScript doesn't care.
 Statement 2 is also optional.

-If statement 2 returns true, the loop will start over again, if it returns false, the loop will end.
+If statement 2 returna true, the loop will start over again, if it returna false, the loop will end.

     If you omit statement 2, you must provide a break inside the loop.
 Otherwise the loop will never end.
 This will crash your browser.